 The Art of Pizza

-Recently I have started making my own pizza's.
+For some time I have been making my own pizza's.
 I am a pizza lover, and I certainly enjoy going out to eat a good pizza.
 For a while, I even enjoyed trying different frozen pizza's.
 However, the frozen pizza is packed with preservatives, and all too often it is hard to have just the right toppings.

 I have done my best to regularly format my pizza reviews and recipes data.
 Perhaps it will be worth formatting this page more regularly so you can scrape the data and build an app!